HabitatFramework/UserGuide/concepts/concepts.rst

 Split Features
 ==============

-Split features will performs two types of split depending upon the filter active in the tool.
+Split features will perform two types of split depending upon the filter active in the tool.
 If one or more features from a single INCID are present in the current filter then the tool will perform a logical split.
 If two or more fragments from the same TOID and with the same TOID_Fragment_Id are present in the current filter then the tool will perform a physical split.

 .. note::
 	If two or more fragments from the same TOID and with the same TOID_Fragment_Id are selected in the GIS and :guilabel:`Get Map Selection` is clicked then the tool will recognise that the fragments must have been split by the user in the GIS layer and will **automatically** perform a physical split before displaying the attributes.